 - Who you survey changes what insights you get.
-If you survey website visitors about their satisfaction, the respondents are anonymous and may be a customer -- or may not be.
-This will bring you different data than sending an email to recent customers will.
-Keep that in mind.
+If you survey website visitors about their satisfaction, the respondents are anonymous and may be a customer or they may not.
+This will bring you different data than sending an email to recent customers.

 - You should survey your customers more than once to see how things change longitudinally.
-Especially if you operate a SaaS company or a subscription service, regular NPS surveys can help you analyze trends both at the aggregate and individual level.
+Especially if you operate a SaaS company or a subscription service, regular NPS surveys can help you analyze trends at the aggregate and individual levels.

 - Survey people after a key moment of their customer journey.

-- If a respondent gives you a high score, think about adding a follow-up ask.
-For instance, Tinder asks you to rate their app in the app store if you give them a high score.
+- If a respondent gives you a high score, think about adding a follow-up question.
+For instance, Tinder asks you to rate its app in the app store if you give it a high score.

 In general, there are three primary methods by which you can send customer satisfaction surveys: